LITTLE JUBBA CENTRAL MAINE AGRARIAN COMMONS

 The Little Jubba Central Maine Agrarian Commons is connected to a rich collaboration and partnership among multiple organizations, including the Somali Bantu Community Association of Maine, Agrarian Trust, Cooperative Development Institute, Land For Good, Land in Common, Maine Farmland Trust, and American Farmland Trust.

-The Somali Bantu Community Association (SBCA) chose the name Little Jubba Central Maine to describe their relationship to land, the Jubba River Valley being their ancestral farmland and Central Maine being their home now and the place where they can safely continue their generational farming practices that are so important to passing down their culture to their children.
+The SBCA chose the name Little Jubba Central Maine to describe their relationship to land, the Jubba River Valley being their ancestral farmland and Central Maine being their home now and the place where they can safely continue their generational farming practices.

 Somali Bantu Resettlement & Community Building

-In the mid-2000s, approximately 3,000 Somali Bantus resettled in Lewiston, Maine in the aftermath of their displacement by the Somalian Civil War and subsequent relocation to Kenyan refugee camps.
+In the mid-2000s, approximately 3,000 Somali Bantus resettled in Lewiston, Maine in the aftermath of their displacement by the Somali Civil War and subsequent relocation to Kenyan refugee camps.
 Southern Maine’s Somali Bantu communities include three distinct cultural groups living in the Lewiston area.
 The groups are collectively referred to as Somali Bantu.
-As they have continued on the long journey of resettlement in a new country, many are moving toward land ownership.

 The Somali Bantu Community Association (SBCA) formed in 2005 to advocate for the community’s well-being and organizes to meet its needs through a variety of initiatives.
-SBCA’s Executive Director is Muhidin D. Libah, who is Somali Bantu as well.
+SBCA’s Executive Director and Co-Founder is Muhidin D. Libah, who is Somali Bantu as well.
 The organization’s entire board is also Somali Bantu.
-One of SBCA’s major concerns has been the tenuousness of land leasing for the community’s farms.
-Time spent negotiating leases, addressing conflict between landlords and farmers, and ensuring that they remain in compliance with any terms or requirements is time taken away from building a stronger community and growing a more successful farm enterprise.
-Leasing also inhibits long-term planning and long-term development of infrastructure, including improved soil management and conservation practices.

 Local Agrarian Commons